 Black Friday is growing in importance around the world.

 In the Netherlands alone, interest in the retail holiday grew 2,000% from 2012-2017.
-And with over 70% of shoppers in the U.S., U.K., Germany, and Canada aware of Black Friday and planning to take part, retailers are under pressure to slash their prices to stay competitive, both online and offline.
+And with over 70% of shoppers in the U.S., U.K., Germany, and Canada aware of Black Friday and planning to take part, retailers and brands are under pressure to slash their prices to stay competitive, both online and offline.

-But with thousands of products and hundreds of competitors, how can retailers know what the best discount is for each product?
+But with thousands of products and hundreds of competitors, how can shops know what the best discount is for each product?
 Better yet, how can they stay competitive on Black Friday itself when prices shift throughout the day?

 If you’re asking these questions, you’re not alone.
 Black Friday is stressful, but pricing insights and automation might be the solution you’re looking for to help you tackle the day with confidence.